franciscoengenheiro/concurrent-problem-sets/README.md

 }
 ```

-The following image shows how a task, that is delegated to a worker thread is executed within the thread pool.
+The following image shows how a task that is delegated to a worker thread is executed within the thread pool.

 | ![ThreadPoolExcecutor](src/main/resources/ThreadPoolExecutor.png) |
 |:-----------------------------------------------------------------:|